 Exactly, which is why I didn’t want to do a traditional art car.
 The original BMW Art Car project was a groundbreaking concept.
-It was novel, well executed and broke into the mainstream.
-The involvement of famous avant garde artists such as Alexander Calder, Roy Lichtenstein, Andy Warhol and Robert Rauschenberg propelled this “car as canvas” idea beyond the automotive market.
+It was novel, well-executed and broke into the mainstream.
+The involvement of famous avant-garde artists such as Alexander Calder, Frank Stella, Roy Lichtenstein, Andy Warhol and Robert Rauschenberg propelled this “car as canvas” idea beyond the automotive market.

-In the past I’ve been approached several times to do a Porsche art car where I would be painting a white 911.
+Over the years, I’ve been approached numerous times to do a Porsche art car (most recently I was offered a Taycan wrapped in white).
 To be honest my heart was never in such a project.
-For one, this idea of the “car as canvas” has been done before (and very well) and throughout my career, I’ve always tried to be innovative.
-Second, the idea of the traditional art car is firmly rooted in BMW’s heritage; it belongs to them and to world-renowned artists.
+For one, this idea of the “car as canvas” had been done before (and very well) and throughout my career, I’ve always tried to be innovative.
+Second, the idea of the traditional art car is firmly rooted in BMW’s heritage; it belongs to them and to world-renowned contemporary modern artists.
 As much as you might like my art, I don’t belong to the latter.

 Before I started this project, I shared the idea with my friend and writer/reporter Marshall Pruett, and since he’s infinitely more talented with words than me, I will share his first reaction with you:

 “You’re an artist and now you’re redefining the concept of the art car.
 Not in the literal sense of painting on a car, but by creating an art-based project that produces a car.
 By creating art, you will create a car.”